dotnet/runtime/docs/coreclr/jit-testing.md

 5. Tests in CI can be run on private changes (currently tied to PRs; this may be sufficient).
 6. Test strategy harmonious with other .Net repo test strategies.
-7.Test harness behaves reasonably on test failure.
+7. Test harness behaves reasonably on test failure.
 Easy to get at repro steps for subsequent debugging.
 8. Tests must allow fine-grained inspection of JIT outputs, for instance comparing the generated code versus a baseline JIT.